 Visiting fellows were provided with opportunities to meet with members of the TGL expert groups.

-Since the program started in 2007, TGL has hosted visiting editors from India, Cuba, Tonga, Palau, The Philippines, Kiribati and Nigeria.
+Since the program started in 2007, TGL has hosted visiting editors from India, Cuba, Tonga, Palau, The Philippines, Kiribati, Nigeria and Argentina.

 For more information, please go to the Visiting Editor Program page.

-Expert clinicians interested in providing support to developing countries writing clinical treatment guidelines are invited to join the Expert Clinician Register.
-Clinicians in a developing country can ask clinical questions (pertaining to guideline development) through the Program Manager, who will facilitate contact with a suitable expert clinician in Australia to provide answers.
+Expert clinicians interested in providing support local clinicians from low resource settings write clinical treatment guidelines are invited to join the Expert Clinician Register.
+Clinicians in a low or middle income country can ask clinical questions (pertaining to guideline development) through the program manager, who will facilitate contact with a suitable expert clinician in Australia to provide answers.